 What’s the Catch?

-Robo-advisors help to simplify the investing process, but Wealthfront is not the best choice for you if you prefer discussing your investments with another person.
+Robo-advisors help to simplify the investing process, but Wealthfront is not the best choice if you prefer discussing your investments with another person.
 Wealthfront’s services are completely automated and online.
 There are no human financial advisors.
 For some people, this is a selling point.
 You don’t have to worry about the hassle of face-to-face meetings or phone calls.
 For others, the lack of real advisors is undesirable.
 In that case, there are other robo-advisors that offer access to full-time or part-time human advisors who you can talk with.
 You should also consider talking with a traditional financial advisor.

-A minimum investment of $500 is required.
+A minimum investment of $500 is required to invest with Wealthfront.
 Some robo-advisors have no minimum.
 At the same time, some of Wealthfront’s features aren’t available to everyone.
 Stock-level tax-loss harvesting, risk parity and Portfolio Line of Credit are only for accounts with at least $100,000.
-People investing at least $100,000 may find cheaper robo-advisor services elsewhere.
+Smart beta is only available for taxable accounts of more than $500,000.

 Competition: How Wealthfront Stacks Up?

 Betterment does not offer direct indexing at any level.
-Wealthfront and Wealthsimple provide direct indexing (which Wealthfront calls stock-level tax-loss harvesting) for no additional cost once your account hits $100,000, and it also offers the additional feature of advanced indexing if you invest more than $500,000.
+Wealthfront and Wealthsimple provide direct indexing (which Wealthfront calls stock-level tax-loss harvesting) for no additional cost once your account hits $100,000.
+Both also offer additional features if you invest more than $500,000.
 Remember though that tax-loss harvesting and direct indexing don’t apply to retirement accounts.
 If you use either robo-advisor for an IRA, these features won’t affect you.
 Your main concern with an IRA would be management fees.

 Bottom Line: Should You Use Wealthfront?

-Wealthfront is a great, low-cost option for online investing services.
-It has powerful software that is particularly useful if you have less than $10,000 to invest.
-You won’t pay any management fees on your first $10,000 of investments.
+Wealthfront is a great, low-cost option for online investing services as well as software-based financial planning and short-term cash management solutions.
 Wealthfront is best for people who are comfortable working exclusively online and who are interested in long-term investing.
 It's also good for parents who want to use a 529 plan to save for their children's college education.
 It offers a number of account types.
 Its flat-rate fee of 0.25% is hard to beat.
-Investors with over $100,000 get the benefits of stock-level tax-loss harvesting, risk parity and Portfolio Line of Credit.
-Investors with more than $500,000 will also get access to advanced indexing, Wealthfront’s version of smart beta.
+Investors with more than $100,000 get the benefits of stock-level tax-loss harvesting, risk parity and Portfolio Line of Credit.
+Investors with more than $500,000 will also get access to smart beta.
 The thing to remember is that this robo-advisor is completely automated and online.
-There are no human advisors who you can discuss your investments with.
-This may be a drawback for some people but a selling point for others.
+There are no human advisors who you can discuss your investments with, which may be a drawback for some people but a selling point for others.